History of the Rotary Club of Kittery

 In a letter to Bill Egli, (in charge of Rotary expansion in Chicago) Marty Ulan reported that the club would soon become eligible for a charter.

 Our charter, with 28 Charter Members listed, was finalized and submitted on September 14, 1987 for approval.
 The charter draft reflected the strength of conviction to allow both businessmen and businesswomen to be of service to the community by being members.
-The charter was finally approved on October 12,1987 and the club was admitted on October 13,1987.
+The charter was finally approved on October 12, 1987.

 We have been told that the Kittery Club was either the first or second club in the United States to charter with women.
 We have contacted RI but they cannot verify this.